 The maximum ACARS downlink message size shall be limited to 16 ACARS blocks.

 ACARS network ground-ground messages, aka Type B messages, are restricted to 3840 characters which includes ground message header.
 If a message is larger, then the message should be compressed or divided into several messages.
-An industry standard for this is MIAM.
+An industry standard for this is ARINC 841 (MIAM).

 The Mode character field shall be set to “2”, 32h, for all AOA downlink blocks as defined in ARINC 618.